top of page

 These people are often inconsistent, wanting closeness but also having problems with intimacy.
 They may often appear to be on edge and unsure how to act.

-What Are You Really Afraid Of?
+What Are You Afraid Of?

 It’s completely natural to fear being alone.
-Sometimes we think we don’t want to be alone but we’re actually masking another fear or anxiety.
+Sometimes we think we don’t want to be alone but we’re masking another fear or anxiety.
 For example, we feel like being alone may cause us to miss out on other activities, damage our friendships or make us vulnerable.
 Some people are afraid of the conflict associated with rejection rather than the final result.

-How Does Abandonment Fear Affect My Relationship?
+How Does Abandonment Fear Affect Relationships?

 Signs of Attachment Issues